 You can keep on top of these failure conditions with an internet connection monitor that continuously monitors your internet and network connections.

-Here is our list of the best internet monitoring software and tools:
+Here is our list of the best internet monitoring software:

 - Paessler Internet Monitoring with PRTG EDITOR’S CHOICE A three-in-one network, server, and application monitor.
 This monitoring platform is a collection of individual monitors that the user can customize by selecting which sensors to turn on.
 Start 30-day free trial.